 For me, these are all things that I place inside the toolbox in my brain.
 In a way, they are not all that different from having at your disposal the great attributes of a fantastic piece of equipment, like a lens or camera.
 So I allow myself to wallow in the work of great painters and artists and absorb, as much as I can, what they are so successful at presenting or representing visually.
 Illustrators or painters aren’t restricted by the realities that photographers face.
 They imagine and draw from a blank canvas every aspect of the images they create.
 When it comes to art from across the ages, that which has stood the test of time reveals all the secrets of soft-diagonals and the use of light and shadow, color, placement of subjects within the frame, leading lines and everything else that goes into making an image that can imprint itself onto the mind of the viewer.

 But as important as these things are for a photographer to possess and be aware of, they are just tools.
 We can’t be slaves to any of it.
 There are photographers who take a Leica f1.4 lens out and make images that are created solely for the purpose of showing off the unique visual perks of owning and shooting such exotic gear.
 And I have to admit, I love their results.
 I’m not criticizing anyone for using equipment to make themselves happy and to make beautiful things.
-But, for me, both the equipment and the mental preparation has always been like the secret agent who gets all these great things to go with him or her on their dangerous missions.
+But, for me, the equipment has always been like the great tools a secret agent gets to go with him or her on their dangerous missions.
 Omega watch.
 Aston-Martin sports car.
 Leica camera.
 But then you drop that agent into a living hell and just hope that the tools and the person are up to surviving the tasks at hand.
 For me, the fly by the seat of your pants challenges of street photography can be like that, but just not as heroic, I’m afraid.

 Shootings sports or big events was also like that.
 I had the best Nikon gear in my bag, gear I would take great pride in in most other situations.
 But when you’re there to move and work fast and sometimes in a scrum of people and challenging conditions you forget about how good or expensive your lenses are.
 You just keep shooting and hope that, in the end, you’re going to come away with good images.
 The truth is, the equipment will be there, and your photographic eye that you’ve developed over time will be there.
 But, at that point, it’s also mostly about things like placing yourself in the right spot, positioning your body, over and over again, and looking for images until your brain hurts.
 Those things are the hard work that will only be there if you have the personal commitment to bring that level of effort.